 A global research network.
 15+ countries across APAC, MENA, Southeast Asia, and South Asia.
 12+ languages supported by native moderators and on-the-ground partners.

-Four disciplines in one approach.
-Strategy rigour, design creativity, UX research depth, and futures expertise combine in our RenaissanceMind Framework.
+Three disciplines in one approach.
+Structured foresight, design thinking, and deep user research.
 No single lens can explain where the future is going.
-So we work in four.

 We stay through execution.
 Most consultancies deliver a deck and leave.
 We stay on board.
 We help you implement, build internal capability, and adjust course when conditions change.